 Digital Image files for Projection shall be named in the format “Title_xxx”, where “xxx” is the member number.

 Mounting and Size of Prints and digital image files

 Prints must be mounted on card and must be correctly labelled on the reverse of the mount.
+Please do not use ball point pen for labelling as the ink can transfer to other print surfaces in transit.
 Titles may also be on the front of the entry if desired.
 A maximum print size (including mounting board) of 50cm x 40cm is allowed, and a minimum print size of 17cm x 12cm (or 200 sq cm) is required.

 Digital Images for projection shall be JPG.
-Pixel dimensions must not exceed 1400 horizontal and 1050 vertical.
-Digital images for projection shall be supplied on “finalised” CD-R or on USB flash memory (which will be returned after copying files).
+Pixel dimensions must not exceed 1600 horizontal and 1200 vertical.
+Digital images for projection shall be supplied preferably by WeTransfer to the competition secretary email (there is a link under the competitions menu tab on this website, pressing the "PDI upload" button will take you directly to the file transfer site), or USB flash memory (which will be returned after copying files).
 The media shall contain no files other than those for the competition.
-Image files as email attachments may be accepted if the Competition Secretary announces this facility in advance.
+Image files as email attachments may be accepted if this is agreed with the Competition Secretary in advance.